zhangkevin747/Power_Outage_Analysis/README.md

 My model aims to predict whether an outage was caused by severe weather.
 This is a binary classification task, focusing specifically on outages caused by severe weather or other reasons.

+At the time of prediction, we would only know the El Nino presence, the NERC region, the Climate Region, and the Total Customers in the Region.

 I will evaluate my model using the F1 score because it balances precision and recall, making it an ideal metric when dealing with imbalanced classes or when both false positives and false negatives are important to minimize.

 # Baseline Model

 My model is a binary classifier designed to predict whether a major outage is caused by severe weather or other reason.
 This information helps companies decide whether to focus resources on improving infrastructure against severe weather.

-The features used in the model are: ANOMALY.LEVEL (quantitative), NERC.REGION (nominal), CUSTOMERS.AFFECTED (quantitative), DEMAND.LOSS.MW (quantitative), CLIMATE.REGION (nominal), TOTAL.CUSTOMERS (quantitative), and OUTAGE.DURATION (quantitative).
+The features used in the model are: ANOMALY.LEVEL (quantitative), NERC.REGION (nominal), CLIMATE.REGION (nominal), TOTAL.CUSTOMERS (quantitative).
 These features were chosen for the following reasons:

 ANOMALY.LEVEL: Indicates climate conditions that may lead to severe weather.
 NERC.REGION: Represents regional energy infrastructure and regulation.
-CUSTOMERS.AFFECTED: Reflects the scale of the outage's impact.
-DEMAND.LOSS.MW: Measures energy loss, which can vary by outage cause.
 CLIMATE.REGION: Provides geographical context tied to weather patterns.
-TOTAL.CUSTOMERS: Indicates the size of the population served in the region.
+TOTAL.CUSTOMERS: Indicates the size of the population served in the region..
-OUTAGE.DURATION: Offers insight into the severity and response time of outages.

 The target variable was encoded as 1 for severe weather and 0 for other causes.

-The model performed well, achieving an F1 score of 0.75 on the test set, highlighting its effectiveness in balancing precision and recall.
+The model performed okay, achieving an F1 score of 0.70 on the test set, highlighting it has some effectiveness in balancing precision and recall.

 # Final Model

 For my final model, I switched from Logistic Regression to a Random Forest Classifier.

 Though I incorporated the same features, I also performed additional feature engineering.
-Specifically, I applied a StandardScaler to OUTAGE.DURATION to normalize its scale, ensuring that the range of values does not disproportionately affect the model.
-Additionally, I used a QuantileTransformer on DEMAND.LOSS.MW to handle its skewed distribution, making the data more uniform and less sensitive to outliers.
+Specifically, I used weather definition to convert the ANOMALY.LEVEL column to a binary variable (1 or 0), indicating the occurence of El Nino or La Nina.
+Additionally, I used a Quantile Transformer on TOTAL.CUSTOMERS to handle its skewed distribution, making the data more uniform and less sensitive to outliers.

 I then used GridSearchCV to find the best hyperparameters for the Random Forest.
 These were:
     max_depth= None
     min_samples_split = 2
     n_estimators= 50

-I evaluated my model's performance using the F1 score, achieving a value of 0.88.
-The increase in the F1 score from the baseline to the final model demonstrates improved performance in the final model.
+I evaluated my model's performance using the F1 score, achieving a value of 0.70.
+Unforuntely, there was no increase in performance from the baseline to the final model.

 # Fairness Analysis